tommytran8/SHA-1-password-cracker/README.md

 The `hashlib` library has been imported for you.
 You should condider using it in your code.
 [Learn more about "hashlib" here.](https://docs.python.org/3/library/hashlib.html)

-### Development

-Write your code in `password_cracker.py`.
-For development, you can use `main.py` to test your code.
-Click the "run" button and `main.py` will run.

 ### Testing

 The unit tests for this project are in `test_module.py`.
-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.